RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 The IDE interface driver is optimised for performance and can achieve about 100kB/s throughput using the ChaN FATFS libraries.
 It does this by minimising error management and streamlining read and write routines.
 The assumption is that modern IDE drives have their own error management and if there are errors from the IDE interface, then there are bigger issues at stake.

-The IDE interface module supports both PATA hard drives (including magnetic platter, SSD, and DOM storage) and Compact Flash cards in native 16-bit PATA mode with buffered I/O provided by the 82C55 device.
+The IDE Module supports both PATA hard drives (including magnetic platter, SSD, and DOM storage) and Compact Flash cards in their native 16-bit PATA mode, with buffered I/O provided by the 82C55 device.

-The CP/M-IDE system supports 4 active CP/M "drives" (files) of nominally 8 MBytes each.
-There can be as many CP/M drives stored on the FAT32 formatted disk as needed, and CP/M-IDE can be started with any of 4 them.
+The CP/M-IDE system supports up to 4 active CP/M "drives" (files) of nominally 8 MBytes each.
+There can be as many CP/M drives stored on the FAT32 formatted disk as desired, and CP/M-IDE can be started with any 4 of them.
 Collections of hundreds of CP/M drives can be stored in any number of sub-directories on the FAT32 disk.
 Knock yourself out.

 <div>
 <table style="border: 2px solid #cccccc;">